CrisSherban/BrainPad/README.md

     Allows to check how well a model is doing on some unseen set of data.

 *   #### neural_nets.py
-    Provides the two different architectures used in this project.
+    Provides three different architectures used in this project.
     *   A very deep architecture: ResNet
     *   A simplistic architecture based upon the knowledge from: <br> https://iopscience.iop.org/article/10.1088/1741-2552/ab0ab5/meta
     *   TA-CSPNN made for motor imagery classification tasks, all credits to: